Top 10 Virtual Assistant Tools (Free + Paid)

 Find out more here.

-10. LastPass – Password Manager for Virtual Assistants
+10. LastPass for Virtual Assistants – Best Password Manager for Small Business

-I also like that you can store other sensitive data such as passport details, secure notes, or software license keys.
-It works seamlessly with Microsoft Edge and auto-fills usernames and passwords, for example, when logging into LinkedIn, it will fill in the fields automatically, so I don’t have to copy and paste.
-It also syncs perfectly between desktop and mobile.
+I also use it to store other sensitive details such as passport numbers, secure notes and software license keys.
+It integrates seamlessly with Microsoft Edge, auto-fills usernames and passwords (like when logging into LinkedIn) and syncs perfectly across desktop and mobile.

-If you stop working with a client, you can simply delete their saved credentials, a big plus for client data security.
-Their customer support has also been quick and helpful.
+If you finish working with a client, you can easily remove their saved details.
+This is a big win for small business security and ties directly into Virtual Assistant GDPR best practices.
+Their customer support has also been quick and helpful whenever I’ve needed it.

 Pros